How to Optimize Your Google My Business Listing

 Generate & Respond to Reviews

 It is good to respond to both the positive and negative reviews you receive.
 Responding to negative reviews shows that you care and are taking steps to improve (plus it factors into Google’s search algorithms).
-To make things easier, consider downloading the Google My Business App (Android / iOS) for easy, immediate responses on the go.
+To make things easier, consider downloading the Google Business Profile App (Android / iOS) for easy, immediate responses on the go.

 On Desktops